SussexPAL/PythonCrashCourse/Scripts/data_types.md

 my_list.pop(0)
 print(my_list)
 ~~~
-There are actually more list methods (that is 'list.something()') than this, but these are four of the most important.
+These are examples of list methods.
+There are actually more than this, but these are four of the most important.
 You'll easily be able to find all of them by looking at online documentation *[SIDENOTE: "Documentation" - something that tells you how to use the language you're writing in, and what methods do what - like an instruction manual]*.

 Lists are our first example of a 'collection' data type, IE one used to store multiple items of data, and we're about to meet a few more.

-*[WRITER'S NOTE: I went back and forth on this bit coming up, whether to include it or not. would appreciate someone elses input]*
-In Python, lists are sometimes referred to as 'arrays'.
-Although, in in computer science (which remember is a MUCH broader field than just Python) lists and arrays actually mean two different thing: what Python uses is much closer to a a list - which is why "list" is what we call it most of the time.

-In fact, calling them arrays isn't really accurate at all, but using the two terms interchangeably is a bad - if ultimately forgivable - habit we Python developers can get into sometimes.
-Nothing to worry about, but it is something to be aware of when learning, using, or discussing the language.

 ## Dictionaries
 Next up is dictionaries, another collection data type.
 Again think what the word dictionary means in common English: with a dictionary, you look up a word, and find that word's meaning: